0xarun/Write-ups/THM/inferno/inferno.md

 <er$ python3 -c 'import pty; pty.spawn("/bin/bash")'
 ```

-And we got shell successfully but the problem is shell not stable it wat ended up there is a service running like 'pkill bash' so use "sh" inseted of "bash" in python spawn shell.
+And we got shell successfully but the problem is here shell not stable it was ended up within minitues, There is a service running that kills tha bash session 'pkill bash', So use "sh" instead of "bash" in python spawn shell.

+python -c 'import pty; pty.spawn("/bin/sh")'

 ### www-data to dante